April 2023 - Capital City College Group

 She said: “I don’t think university is the right route for me.
 I’m a very hands-on learner and prefer to shadow people and then apply those skills, rather than just sitting and listening to a lecturer.

 “I feel apprenticeships hold more value.
-With university you go to lectures and sit your exams, but when you get your degree and apply for a job and they ask about your work experience you’re not able to say anything, and so you don’t get employed.
-With apprenticeships you have both the work experience and the qualification and do not have any debt.
+With university, you go to lectures and sit your exams, but when you get your degree and apply for a job and they ask about your work experience you’re not able to say anything, and so you don’t get employed.
+With apprenticeships, you have both the work experience and the qualifications and do not have any debt.

 “My teacher is very straightforward, he doesn’t sugar-coat anything.
 He’s worked in engineering, which really inspiring because it’s applied knowledge.
 He knows the work ethic and commitment employers are looking for and gives us lots of feedback, advice and support to get there.”